Quick Start with Dynamic Framework

 # Create a new project with the React base template

-npx @modyo/cli@latest get dynamic-react-base-template my-digital-bank
+npx @modyo/cli@latest get dynamic-react-vite-base-template my-digital-bank

 # Navigate to the project directory